rust-lang/book/nostarch/chapter20.md

 By using `unsafe impl`, we’re promising that we’ll uphold the invariants that the compiler can’t verify.

-As an example, recall the `Sync` and `Send` marker traits we discussed in “Extensible Concurrency with the `Sync` and `Send` Traits” in
-Chapter 16: the compiler implements these traits automatically if our types are composed entirely of `Send` and `Sync` types.
-If we implement a type that contains a type that is not `Send` or `Sync`, such as raw pointers, and we want to mark that type as `Send` or `Sync`, we must use `unsafe`.
-Rust can’t verify that our type upholds the guarantees that it can be safely sent across threads or accessed from multiple threads; therefore, we need to do those checks manually and indicate as such with `unsafe`.
+As an example, recall the `Send` and `Sync` marker traits we discussed in “Extensible Concurrency with the `Send` and `Sync` Traits” in Chapter 16: the compiler implements these traits automatically if our types are composed entirely of other types that implement `Send` and `Sync`.
+If we implement a type that contains a type that does not implement `Send` or `Sync`, such as raw pointers, and we want to mark that type as `Send` or `Sync`, we must use `unsafe`.
+Rust can’t verify that our type upholds the guarantees that it can be safely sent across threads or accessed from multiple threads;
+therefore, we need to do those checks manually and indicate as such with `unsafe`.

 ### Accessing Fields of a Union

-The final action that works only with `unsafe` is accessing fields of a *union*.
-A `union` is similar to a `struct`, but only one declared field is used in a particular instance at one time.
+The final action that works only with `unsafe` is accessing fields of a union.
+A *union* is similar to a `struct`, but only one declared field is used in a particular instance at one time.
 Unions are primarily used to interface with unions in C code.
 Accessing union fields is unsafe because Rust can’t guarantee the type of the data currently being stored in the union instance.
 You can learn more about unions in the Rust Reference at *../reference/items/unions.html*.

-### Using Miri to check unsafe code
+### Using Miri to Check Unsafe Code

 When writing unsafe code, you might want to check that what you have written actually is safe and correct.
-One of the best ways to do that is to use Miri at *https://github.com/rust-lang/miri*, an official Rust tool for detecting undefined behavior.
+One of the best ways to do that is to use Miri, an official Rust tool for detecting undefined behavior.
 Whereas the borrow checker is a *static* tool which works at compile time, Miri is a *dynamic* tool which works at runtime.
 It checks your code by running your program, or its test suite, and detecting when you violate the rules it understands about how Rust should work.

-Using Miri requires a nightly build of Rust (which we talk about more in Appendix G: How Rust is Made and “Nightly Rust” at *appendix-07-nightly-rust.html*).
+Using Miri requires a nightly build of Rust (which we talk about more in Appendix G: How Rust is Made and “Nightly Rust”).
 You can install both a nightly version of Rust and the Miri tool by typing `rustup +nightly component add miri`.
 This does not change what version of Rust your project uses; it only adds the tool to your system so you can use it when you want to.
 You can run Miri on a project by typing `cargo +nightly miri run` or `cargo +nightly miri test`.

-For an example of how helpful this can be, consider what happens when we run it against Listing 20-11:
+For an example of how helpful this can be, consider what happens when we run it against Listing 20-11.

 ```
 $ cargo +nightly miri run
    Compiling unsafe-example v0.1.0 (file:///projects/unsafe-example)
     Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.01s
-     Running `/Users/chris/.rustup/toolchains/nightly-aarch64-apple-darwin/bin/cargo-miri runner target/miri/aarch64-apple-darwin/debug/unsafe-example`
+     Running `file:///home/.rustup/toolchains/nightly/bin/cargo-miri runner target/miri/debug/unsafe-example`
-warning: creating a shared reference to mutable static is discouraged
-  --> src/main.rs:14:33
-   |
-14 |         println!("COUNTER: {}", COUNTER);
-   |                                 ^^^^^^^ shared reference to mutable static
-   |
-   = note: for more information, see <https://doc.rust-lang.org/nightly/edition-guide/rust-2024/static-mut-references.html>
-   = note: shared references to mutable statics are dangerous; it's undefined behavior if the static is mutated or if a mutable reference is created for it while the shared reference lives
-   = note: `#[warn(static_mut_refs)]` on by default

 COUNTER: 3
 ```

-It helpfully and correctly notices that we have shared references to mutable data, and warns about it.
-In this case, it does not tell us how to fix the problem, but it means that we know there is a possible issue and can think about how to make sure it is safe.
-In other cases, it can actually tell us that some code is *sure* to be wrong and make recommendations about how to fix it.
+Miri correctly warns us that we have shared references to mutable data.
+Here, Miri issues only a warning because this is not guaranteed to be undefined behavior in this case, and it does not tell us how to fix the problem.
+Thanks to Miri, we now know there is a risk of undefined behavior, and we can think about how to make the code safe.
+In some cases, Miri can also detect outright errors—code patterns that are *sure* to be wrong—and make recommendations about how to fix those errors.

-Miri doesn’t catch *everything* you might get wrong when writing unsafe code.
+Miri doesn’t catch everything you might get wrong when writing unsafe code.
-For one thing, since it is a dynamic check, it only catches problems with code that actually gets run.
+Miri is a dynamic analysis tool, so it only catches problems with code that actually gets run.
 That means you will need to use it in conjunction with good testing techniques to increase your confidence about the unsafe code you have written.
-For another thing, it does not cover every possible way your code can be unsound.
-If Miri *does* catch a problem, you know there’s a bug, but just because Miri *doesn’t* catch a bug doesn’t mean there isn’t a problem.
-Miri can catch a lot, though.
+Miri also does not cover every possible way your code can be unsound.

+Put another way: If Miri *does* catch a problem, you know there’s a bug, but just because Miri *doesn’t* catch a bug doesn’t mean there isn’t a problem.
+It can catch a lot, though.
 Try running it on the other examples of unsafe code in this chapter and see what it says!

+You can learn more about Miri at its GitHub repository at *https://github.com/rust-lang/miri*.

 ### When to Use Unsafe Code

-Using `unsafe` to take one of the five actions (superpowers) just discussed isn’t wrong or even frowned upon.
-But it is trickier to get `unsafe` code correct because the compiler can’t help uphold memory safety.
+Using `unsafe` to use one of the five superpowers just discussed isn’t wrong or even frowned upon, but it is trickier to get `unsafe` code correct because the compiler can’t help uphold memory safety.
 When you have a reason to use `unsafe` code, you can do so, and having the explicit `unsafe` annotation makes it easier to track down the source of problems when they occur.
 Whenever you write unsafe code, you can use Miri to help you be more confident that the code you have written upholds Rust’s rules.

 For a much deeper exploration of how to work effectively with unsafe Rust, read Rust’s official guide to the subject, the Rustonomicon at *https://doc.rust-lang.org/nomicon/*.